 Sparkster is not to be confused with Sparkster: Rocket Knight Adventures 2, which was a direct sequel to the original Rocket Knight Adventures exclusive to the Genesis/Mega Drive.
 The US/EU version of Rocket Knight Adventures 2 is known as just Sparkster, making it easy to confuse with this SNES spin-off.

-Sparkster controls like your typical 2d platformer.
+Sparkster controls like a typical 2D platformer.
 Many areas feature thin ledges that can be grabbed by Sparkster's prehensile tail and climbed around on.
 A regular attack with the sword also launches a projectile across the screen, and holding down the button after attacking will charge the rocket pack, which takes about a second.
-Once charged, hold a direction and release the button to send Sparkster shooting away.
+Once charged, holding a direction and releasing the button will send Sparkster shooting away.
 While dashing with the rocket pack Sparkster will ricochet wildly off walls, floors and ceilings, which is sometimes the only way to reach a certain area.
-You can also use a flip move by pressing the R and L buttons, which will cause Sparkster to quickly flip right or left.
+Sparkster can also use a flip move by pressing the R and L buttons, which will cause Sparkster to quickly flip right or left.
 This can be done in mid air and is a great way to get around, but using it too many times in a row makes Sparkster dizzy and unable to move for a while.

 In addition, Sparkster has a few unique levels that switch up the gameplay.
-There's a level where you pilot giant mechanical ostriches, which run automatically.
-You can fire ripple laser shots from the bird's mouth and make it go up and down to grab crystals as you speed by.
-Towards the end of the game, there is a section where you play the game as a top down shooter.
-That level's boss fight involves piloting a fighting mech, which you control by pressing the R and L buttons to punch with the respective hand.
+There's a level where Sparkster pilots giant mechanical ostriches, which run automatically.
+He can fire ripple laser shots from the bird's mouth and make it go up and down to grab crystals as it speeds by.
+Towards the end of the game, there is a section where the player controls the game as a top-down shooter.
+That level's boss fight involves piloting a fighting mech, which is controlled by pressing the R and L buttons to punch with the respective hand.